English and the Arts

 All children have daily English lessons.
 In Foundation Stage, this may take place throughout the day, whilst in Years 1 – 6, a dedicated lesson and further cross-curricular opportunities are designed to develop the children’s writing and reading skills.
 In KS2, separate guided and independent reading activities also take place every day.

-We use the progression grids in the Learn-AT English Framework document to ensure the skills for each year group are taught.
+We use the progression grids in the Learn-AT English Framework document (see below) to ensure the skills for each year group are taught.
 With the exception of the spelling scheme of work, we only state the whole year’s content, rather than the progression at points throughout the year.
 This is because we want skills to be taught and retaught in an iterative process during the year and because embedding skills in context and with purpose is the best way for children to learn.

 Reading: We aim for all children to become fluent, independent, enthusiastic and critical readers of stories, poetry, drama and non-fiction texts.
 The children will be taught a range of reading strategies including phonic knowledge, grammatical awareness, word recognition and contextual understanding.
 Children will have opportunities to read and respond to a range of literature and non-fiction texts.
 Please see our separate phonics and reading document for more details.

 Spoken Language: We encourage children to listen attentively and respond to stories, plays and poems.
 They have many opportunities to discuss, explain and describe situations whilst also listening to the viewpoints of others.
 They learn to use language in imaginative ways and express their ideas and feelings through drama, and through reciting poems and stories.